 Learning Credits and CEUs

-Learning credits will be available to attendees and are included in the registration fee.
+Learning credits are available.
 The length of the session will determine the number of hours/credits given.
 In order to obtain credits, attendees must fill out an evaluation survey for each session they attend, as well as complete a learning credit tracking form noting each session they are requesting credits for (or a quiz if virtual).
-This form (and complete instructions) will be available online as well at registration.
+This form (and complete instructions) will be available during the live webinar or at registration when you check in for in-person events.
 Email the conference host or [email protected] with any questions.

-American Trails is a certified provider and can offer the following learning credits and continuing education opportunities: AICP CM, LA CES (most HSW approved), NRPA CEU Equivalency Petition, and CEU/PDH Equivalency Petition for other accepting organizations.
+American Trails is a certified provider and can offer the following learning credits and continuing education opportunities: AICP CM, LA CES (most HSW approved), NRPA CEU, and CEU/PDH Equivalency Petition for other accepting organizations.

 You may also like